-One of the worst things you can do in a job interview is to come unprepared and knowing nothing about the company or the position you’re applying for.
+One of the worst things you can do in a job interview is to come unprepared and know nothing about the company or the position you’re applying for.
 Researching about the background of the company gives you an insight on how you should answer questions like “Why do want to work here?” or “Why should we hire you?”
 With almost everything present online, it’s easier now to look up a company, its business, and even your interviewer.
-You can also look people up who are working at the company on LinkedIn who might have common contacts with you and maybe put up a good word for you!
+You can also search for people who are working at the company on LinkedIn who might have common contacts with you and maybe put up a good word for you!

 Present yourself as someone who can be an asset for the company.

 Saying “something about yourself” does not mean bragging about everything you’ve accomplished.
 Talk about your qualities that can contribute to the growth of the company.
 By all means, share relevant stories about yourself that will give the employer an impression that you can be an asset to the company.

 Provide portfolios that will back up your stories.